CherryDev-Arch/CherryDev-Arch/README.md

 - Learn more about full-stack web development, mobile app development, and game development.
 - Create my own projects and share them with the world.
-- Live in Makkah, Saudi Arabia, where I can live as myself and freely follow Islam
+- Live in Melbourne, where I can live as myself and freely follow druidry
-- Get a job in Makkah as a software developer or land a remote job as a developer.
+- Get a job in Melbourne as a software developer or land a remote job as a developer.
 - Continue to improve my skills in programming and development.
 - Make games for people to enjoy, and software that helps people in their daily lives.